aishwaryakalluri/AnalyticsPortfolioProjects/README.md

-# These are a few Projects in SQL nad Python that i made to test my learning in data analysis.
+# These are a few Projects in SQL and Python that i made to test my learning in data analysis.